Aru va`en: A Keeping of the Troth

 I did not yet cross.

-For a moment I stood with one paw still in the forest and one near the stones.
+For a moment I stood with one paw in the forest and one beside the stones.

 Behind me were the dens, the mothers, the torn banners, the Hrovan.